Explore the five key domains of brain health, along with common neuroscience terms and discover how drumming supports them.

-The overall well-being and functioning of the brain which includes cognitive, sensory, social-emotional, behavioural and motor domains.
+Brain Health is the overall well-being and functioning of the brain which includes cognitive, sensory, social-emotional, behavioural and motor domains.

-The ability of the brain to perform various cognitive functions, such as attention, memory, language, and problem-solving.
+Cognitive Health enables the brain to perform various cognitive functions, such as attention, memory, language, and problem-solving.

-The process by which the brain synchronises its rhythm with an external beat or rhythm, involving the neural networks in the brain that control movement, attention, and auditory processing.
+Entrainment is the process by which the brain synchronises its rhythm with an external beat or rhythm, involving the neural networks in the brain that control movement, attention, and auditory processing.

 Lifelong learning and social connection are vital for brain health.
 They stimulate attention, memory and language, while protecting against age-related cognitive decline and dementia.